This is some text inside of a div block.

 When working with clinical trials, it is important to maintain confidentiality to ensure that these trials are viable.

-Storing trial data in a data room rather than simply saving them in a on a computer connected to a local network ensures that this information will not be affected in the case of a data breach or similar circumstances.
+Storing trial data in a data room rather than simply saving them on a computer connected to a local network ensures that this information will not be affected in the case of a data breach or similar circumstances.

 At FirmRoom, we offer features such as SOC 2 Certification, ISO 27001 Certification, SSAE 16 Certification, and Data Center Security.